Artur158/Weather-Dashboard/README.md

-New Project Weather Dashboard
+# Weather Dashboard

-Create a weather dashboard with form inputs.
+## Overview
+The Weather Dashboard is a web application that allows users to check the current and future weather conditions for multiple cities.
+It uses the OpenWeatherMap API to retrieve weather data

+## Features
-When a user searches for a city they are presented with current and future conditions for that city and that city is added to the search history
-When a user views the current weather conditions for that city they are presented with:
+When a user searches for a city they are presented with current and future conditions for that city When a user views the current weather conditions for that city they are presented with:
 The city name
 The date